rdeangel/esp8266_max7219_rda_msg_board/README.md

 Connect to your wifi network and look for the IP the board obtained from DHCP (it should display it once at the end of the first message upon boot).

 I suggest statically assigning an IP on your DHCP so the board always uses the same IP and can be easily accessed.
-(This is not important for MQTT Messaging but it is for HTTP Web Interface/Messaging)
+(This is not important for MQTT Messaging but it is for HTTP Web Interface/Messaging).

+You can also use the hostname in mdns format ESP-MSG-ABCDEF.local instead of the IP address.

 Default username and password: